nepenth/knowledge-base/README.md

 ### Bookmark Management <a name="bookmark-management"></a>
-The 'Bookmark Management' category focuses on self-hosted solutions for organizing and managing bookmarks across different systems and devices, providing users with control, customization, and portability.
-(159 characters)
+**Bookmark Management**: Explore self-hosted solutions for managing and organizing bookmarks, ensuring control, privacy, and customization in a technical environment.
 *Subcategories: Self Hostable Bookmarks*
 *Items: 2*